sauravgaursmith/file-path-resolver/README.md

 ```
 Here, You have passed an array of files and folders to be ignored.

-## Congrates
+## Congrats

-This is all abou this module.
+This is all about this module.

 Report issues [Here](https://github.com/sauravgaursmith/file-path-resolver/issues).